digitalmethodsinitiative/dmi_dockerized_services/openai_whisper/README.md

 ### Run the container for a single use
 This docker run command combines the above to create a one time use Docker container to run this `whisper` command

+Assuming you have a folder `data` in your current working directory with audio files in it, run:
-`sudo docker run -v $(pwd)/data/:/app/data/ --gpus all -it whisper whisper --output_dir data/ --output_format json --model tiny data/*`
+`sudo docker run --rm -v $(pwd)/data/:/app/data/ --gpus all -it whisper whisper --output_dir data/ --output_format json --model tiny data/*`
+The results will be in your local `data` directory as .json files.